vdbrink/vdbrink.github.io/_posts/2026-03-15-zigbee-diy-chair-occupancy-sensor.md

 With this solution you can detect if:
 * Someone sits on a chair
-* Your pet is laying on his pillow
+* Your pet is lying on its pillow
 * Someone stands on a mat

 <br>

-Check out [this blog page](/zigbee/zigbee_chair_occupancy_sensor) how you can make it very easily yourself.
+Check out [this blog page](/zigbee/zigbee_chair_occupancy_sensor) to see how you can make it yourself very easily.